shvets/shvets.github.io/source/blog/2013-12-21-script_executor.md

 ---
-title: "ScriptExecutor: Ruby library for executing shell scripts locally or on remote server"
+title: "ScriptExecutor: Ruby library for executing shell scripts, locally or on remote server"
 date: 2013-12-21
 tags: ruby, capistrano, chef
 ---

-# ScriptExecutor: Ruby library for executing shell scripts locally or on remote server
+# ScriptExecutor: Ruby library for executing shell scripts, locally or on remote server

 ## Introduction

-There are few libraries for automating deployment tasks:
+There are few libraries for automating deployment tasks in **remote** environment:

 * [Capistrano](capistrano)
 * [Chef](chef)